nodejs/node-addon-api/doc/basic_types.md

 Node Addon API consists of a few fundamental data types.
-These allow a user of the API to create, convert and introspect fundamental JavaScript types, and interop with their C++ counterparts.
+These allow a user of the API to create, convert and introspect fundamental JavaScript types, and interoperate with their C++ counterparts.

 ## Value